 “I only ask that people look at the fullness of his life,” said former Dallas Mayor Ron Kirk, who grew up with Hill.
 “At his core, he was a very kind and decent man.”

-Hill’s wife, Sheila Farrington-Hill, also convicted on corruption charges, received a compassionate release from prison as well.
-She now lives in a nursing home in Chicago.
+Hill’s wife, Sheila Farrington-Hill, also convicted on corruption charges, also received a compassionate release from prison, and went to a nursing home in Chicago.